"March 4, 2010 -- One of the oldest drugs used to treat the most common form of pediatric epilepsy is also the most effective, a study shows.

 Medical Editor: John P. Cunha, DO, FACOEP

-Depakene (valproic acid) is used to treat various types of seizure disorders.
+Depakene (valproic acid) is an antiepileptic used to treat various types of seizure disorders.
 Depakene is sometimes used together with other seizure medications.
-It is an antiepileptic.
-This medication is available in generic form.
-Common side effects include diarrhea, dizziness, drowsiness, hair loss, blurred/double vision, change in menstrual periods, ringing in the ears, shakiness (tremor), unsteadiness, or weight changes.
-You may have suicidal thoughts while taking this medication.
+Depakene is available in generic form.
+Common side effects of Depakene include diarrhea, constipation, upset stomach, dizziness, drowsiness, weakness, hair loss, blurred/double vision, changes in menstrual periods, enlarged breasts, ringing in the ears, shakiness (tremor), unsteadiness, weight changes, or unusual or unpleasant taste in your mouth.
+You may have suicidal thoughts while taking Depakene.
 Tell your doctor if this occurs.

 For adults and children over 10 years of age, initial dose of Depakene is 10 to 15 mg/kg/day.
 The dosage should be increased by 5 to 10 mg/kg/week to achieve optimal response.
 Maximum optimal dose is usually below 60 mg/kg/day.
 Cold or allergy medicine, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for depression or anxiety can add to sleepiness caused by Depakene.
 This drug may also interact with topiramate, tolbutamide, blood thinners, aspirin or acetaminophen, zidovudine, clozapine, diazepam, meropenem or imipenem and cilastatin, rifampin, or ethosuximide.
 Depakene is not recommended for use during pregnancy.
 It may cause birth defects.
 However, since untreated seizures are a serious condition that can harm both a pregnant woman and her fetus, do not stop taking this medication unless directed by your doctor.
 Your doctor may switch the type of medication you use during pregnancy.
 This medication passes into breast milk.
 While there have been no reports of harm to nursing infants, consult your doctor before breast-feeding.